Dusty Donovan: Character history

 Shortly after this, Rose died after being poisoned by Will Munson.
 Lily and Dusty set up the "Rose D'Angelo Foundation".
 Around that same time, Dusty was threatened by some loan sharks, and Dusty turned out to be not so rich after all.
 He had to pay back some big money, so he stole from the foundation.
 This made Lily turn her back on Dusty and she stopped the foundation.

 Weeks later, Dusty found two guys in Metro attacking Lucy Montgomery.
 He saved her life, but Lucy's father Craig wasn't so grateful after Molly said those guys were probably the same ones who wanted the money from Dusty.
 When Dusty found out Lucy was leaving town, he went to her to ask if she could remember anything about those guys, but Lucy said she had no clear memory.
 Dusty let her go, but then he caught a glimpse of her limo driver and realized it was the same guy who attacked her.
 He chased the limo and pulled Lucy out of the car.
 They hid in a wooden cabin until the attackers found them again.
 They managed to escape and this time, they found an abandoned place where they hid out for weeks.
 Although they were first antagonistic towards each other, as Lucy was a spoiled 18-year-old, and Dusty a criminal 30-something, they grew closer, as both saved each other's lives several times.
 After Lucy could go back to Oakdale safely, they started a relationship against the wishes of Lucy's family.
 A few months later, Dusty was approached by an old friend, Dominic Ramsey, who planned to set up a boxing match in an Oakdale gym.
 Dusty found the perfect candidate in Aaron Snyder, but what Dusty, Lucy, and Aaron didn't know was Dom's boxer, Rafael, was ordered to fight with loaded gloves.
 When Rafi gave Aaron the final punch, Aaron slipped into a coma and was paralyzed.
 After finding out the secret, Dusty went after Dom, who said to leave him alone or he would come after Lucy.
 Then Lucy and Rafael were taken by Dominic and they disappeared from the face of the earth.
 After weeks, Dusty finally found out where they were: an abandoned mineshaft in the mountains.
 Dusty found them and brought them home safely.
-Lucy was unsure what to do with her future next, after she slept with Rafael in the mine.
+Lucy was unsure what to do with her future next, after she had sex with Rafael in the mine.
 Dusty, in the meantime, realized he wanted to be with Lucy no matter what and bought an engagement ring.
 When he was about to propose, Lucy told him she was going back to Montega and going to college.
 Though it broke Dusty's heart, he understood and he let her leave Oakdale.